Assistant Professor, Hematology

-I am interested in innovative approaches to chimeric antigen receptor T-cell (CAR-T) therapy, improving the efficacy of CAR-T cells, and management and prevention of the unique toxicities associated with this therapy.
-My ultimate goal is to improve therapeutic options for lymphoma patients, while minimizing toxicities and maintaining their quality of life.
+My primary research interest is in novel therapies for the treatment of lymphoma.
+My particular focus is in cellular therapy including innovative approaches to chimeric antigen receptor T-cell (CAR-T) therapy, improving the efficacy of CAR-T cells, and management and prevention of unique toxicities associated with this treatment.
+My ultimate goal is to improve therapeutic options of lymphoma patients, while minimizing toxicities and maintaining their quality of life.

 Awards and Honors

-2015 Cancer Outcomes Research Program Travel Award, UNC Lineberger Comprehensive Cancer Center
+- Cancer Outcomes Research Program Travel Award, UNC Lineberger Comprehensive Cancer Center, 2015

 - Department of Medicine Research Grant, University of Virginia, 2012

 - Crile Research Fellowship, Case Western Reserve University, 2008

 News and Stories